County Fair Guide

 Est. 1820August

 The Erie County Fair in Hamburg is one of the largest county fairs in the United States, drawing over a million visitors to Western New York for twelve days of spectacular entertainment, livestock, and fair fun.
-Dating to 1820, it is one of New York's oldest and most enduring agricultural fair traditions.
+It's been held since 1820, one of New York's most enduring county fair traditions.

 8. 8